eddie-hernandez/simon-ambient-edition/README.md

 create a function ==orderSequence==
     randomly select a button
-    while a button is selected
+    WHILE a button is selected
         call ==runButton==